Sallie Mae Student Loan Lender Profile

 Fixed: 5.74% APR – 11.85% APR

-The Sallie Mae Smart Option Student Loan can help you pay for college when scholarships and federal student loans aren’t enough.
+Rates and loans terms listed above are available for the Sallie Mae Smart Option Student Loan for Undegraduate Students.
+This loan can help you pay for college when scholarships and federal student loans aren’t enough.
 This student loan from Sallie Mae offers multiple repayment options, competitive interest rates, and no origination fee.
 Together, we can help make college happen.

 Citizenship: US Citizen or U.S. Permanent Resident